 The Moon in a horoscope often represents our reliant, helpless sides, the parts of ourselves that need other people to lift us up when we fall, to give us comfort and support when things are tough.
 When Saturn, the planet of karma, hardship, responsibility, separation, denial, inadequacy, and despair, transits the Moon, it might be indicative of a difficult emotional period.
 All Saturn transits, in this respect, require us to mature because they occur during times when we receive little support from those around us (Saturn).
 But this transit of Saturn to the Moon is asking (or painfully pressing) us to build emotional independence from the inside out.
-Each lunar transit is an opportunity to learn something new about ourselves and our emotional lives, to break free of unhealthy patterns of behaviour, and to gain insight into our most vulnerable selves.
+Each lunar transit is an opportunity to learn something new about ourselves and our emotional lives, to break free of unhealthy patterns of behavior, and to gain insight into our most vulnerable selves.

 Saturn’s transit is calling for a shift from being a helpless Moon child to a self-sufficient adult.
-When Saturn and the Moon get together, it’s like we confront all our emotional baggage and feel the weight of the universe on our shoulders.
-This transit is like a tough love coach, urging us to cultivate our emotional independence and become our own supporters.
+When Saturn and the Moon get together, we confront all our emotional baggage and feel the weight of the universe on our shoulders.
+This transit is a tough love coach, urging us to cultivate our emotional independence and become our own supporters.

 During a Saturn to Moon transit, we may have a feeling of emotional isolation and a sense that we must bear the load alone.
 It’s only natural that this could trigger feelings of depression, melancholy dissatisfaction, and bitterness, as well as a perception that our surroundings are suffocating us.
 We may feel trapped in the home, unappreciated for the help we provide, and unable to meet the growing demands of our responsibilities.
-Recognising and addressing lingering emotional patterns from the past, as well as our own dependency needs, as indicated by our Moon profile, may now need to be examined.
+Recognizing and addressing lingering emotional patterns from the past, as well as our own dependency needs, as indicated by our Moon profile, may now need to be examined.

 When Saturn and the Moon cross paths, it says “Sorry, emotional support not found.”
 We may feel like we’re stranded on an emotional island, with no one to help us carry our baggage.
 So, we’re left feeling like we’re carrying the weight of the world on our shoulders, all by our lonesome.